EllieYLJ/EEG-depression-recognition-GTSAN/README.md

 /GTSAN.py.
 The main code of the GTSAN model that extracts the features and classification from the EEG signals.

 # Supplement
-psdfeature is the input data of the GTSAN model.
+psdfeature.mat is the input data of the GTSAN model.